 3 Questions Every Investor Asks a Startup

-We have been working with early stage companies for many years and we have almost always had to reengineer the investor pitch for each of them.
+Are you a startup or or an early stage company?
+We have worked with many over the years and we have almost always had to re-engineer the investor pitch for each of them.

 Every entrepreneur starts with a great idea driven by a problem they have experienced and unlike the rest of the world, they take action to solve it.
-This is the core to the DNA of most entrepreneurs.
-This great strength is powerful when they are building their product or service.
+This is core to the DNA of most entrepreneurs.
+This great strength is powerful when they are building their startup business.
 Their passion for the solution drives their being.
 They fall in love with their solution because they have created it from nothing.